 What Are The Symptoms of Food Poisoning?

-The symptoms of food poisoning may begin within an hour of eating contaminated food or may take up to a few weeks to appear.
+The symptoms of food poisoning may begin within an hour of eating contaminated food, or they may take up to a few weeks to appear.
 There are a variety of symptoms associated with food poisoning.
 Each one is different, and each may have different signs of sickness.
 The following is a list of some of the more common symptoms:

 - Abdominal cramping